Sage Transparency

 How is RAND data used by Sage Transparency?

-Sage Transparency 2.0 will use data from the Employer Price Transparency Study (PT5), conducted by RAND, to provide hospital, ambulatory surgery center (ASC), and medication price metrics.
+Sage Transparency 2.0 uses data from the Employer Price Transparency Study (PT5.1), conducted by RAND, to provide hospital, ambulatory surgery center (ASC), and medication price metrics.
 Hospital and ASC data represents the prices employers and insurance plans paid for health care as compared to what Medicare would charge for the same service.
 Medication data is represented as a ratio of the commercial prices paid for these medications versus the average sales price.

 How is data from the National Academy for State Health Policy used by Sage Transparency?